zsemersky/Semerskyetal_2026/README.md

 Typical installation time is no more than a few minutes.

 ## Demos
 There are 4 separate scripts.
 Each demo uses manuscript data for reproducibility.
+Expected demo results can be found in the demo_results folder.
-For all demos, navigate into the main project directory.
+To run demos, navigate into the main project directory.
 ```
 cd Semerskyetal_2026
 ```